Best Cheap Health Insurance in Hawaii (2026)

 Catastrophic plans have the cheapest monthly rates but cover the lowest share of your medical bills.
 They're only a good option if you can't afford anything else and you don't qualify for Medicaid.

-You can only buy a Catastrophic health plan if you're under the age of 30, or if you qualify for a hardship exemption.
+You can only buy a Catastrophic health plan if you're under the age of 30 or you qualify for a hardship exemption.
 Catastrophic plans are rarely worthwhile because of their high deductibles.
-You also can't get a subsidy with Catastrophic plans.
+You also can't get subsidies with Catastrophic plans.

 Cheap or free health insurance in Hawaii if you have a low income